How we use your information

 - tell you who it could be disclosed to; and

 - let you have a copy of the information in an intelligible form.

 If you would like to make a ‘subject access request’. please contact the Practice Manager in writing.
-There may be a charge for this service.

 Any changes to this notice will be published on our website and on the Practice notice board.

 The Practice is registered as a data controller under the Data Protection Act.
 The registration number is Z6951and can be viewed online in the public register at. http://ico.org.uk/what_we_cover/register_of_data_controllers